 Following the completion of the ICAAP, the Firm has concluded that its Tier 1 capital is sufficient to cover its Pillar 1 and Pillar 2 requirements.

 Albar must comply with the remuneration rules as set out in Article 14 of the Alternative Investment Fund Managers Directive (“AIFMD”) and SYSC 19B of the FCA Handbook (“the AIFM Remuneration Code”), as well as SYSC 19C (“the BIPRU Remuneration Code”).
 The purpose of these Remuneration Codes is to ensure that firms have risk focused remuneration policies, which are consistent with and promote effective risk management and do not expose themselves to excessive risk.
 The Firm has reviewed all existing employment contracts to ensure they comply with the Codes.

-The Executive Committee are responsible for setting the Remuneration Policy Statement for all staff and the Compliance Officer is a member of the Executive Committee team.
+The Executive Committee are responsible for setting the Remuneration Policy Statement for all staff and the Compliance Officer also reviews the Remuneration Policy Statement.
 No external consultants have been engaged on remuneration matters.

 The Remuneration Codes can (subject to certain conditions being met) be applied in a proportionate way.
 As such the Executive Committee has determined that it is not proportionate for the Firm to apply the following detailed rules in setting the Firm’s Remuneration Policy:

 Variable remuneration is not based solely on the financial performance of the individual.
-The Executive Committee also considered the individuals overall (non-financial) performance to the whole team and the overall results of the fund/firm.
-The performance of the individual is assessed over the entire year.
+The Management Committee also considered the individuals’ overall (non-financial) performance to the whole team and the overall results of the fund/firm.
+The performance of an individual is assessed over the entire year.